 Gender identity refers to a person’s internal sense of their own gender and what feels right for them.
 This might be male, female, non-binary (outside of male or female), genderless, or some other gender identity.
 All gender identities are equally valid.

-Gender expression refers to the way a person expresses or communicates their gender identity through their clothing, hairstyle, voice, body characteristics or behaviour.
-However, not everyone whose appearance or behaviour is considered gender nonconforming will identify as a transgender person.
+Gender expression refers to the way a person expresses or communicates their gender identity through factors such as their clothing, hairstyle, voice, body characteristics or behaviour.
+However, not everyone whose appearance or behaviour is considered gender nonconforming by society will identify as a trans person.

 Dealing with your concerns

-Many transgender people worry about how other people will react and how they'll treat them once they find out.
-For example, you may fear rejection from your peers or colleagues.
-Some transgender people feel clear about their gender identity from a young age whereas for others, it’s less obvious, and how they feel about their gender may shift over time.
-Acknowledging how you feel about yourself may sometimes involve overcoming feelings such as shame, guilt or fear of disapproval.
+Some trans people feel clear about their gender identity from a young age whereas for others it’s less obvious, and how they feel about their gender may shift over time.
+Acknowledging how you feel about yourself may sometimes involve overcoming feelings such as shame, guilt, or fear of disapproval.

-If you feel a persistent discomfort about your gender and you can't work it out on your own, counselling may help.
-The University Counselling Service is available for face-to-face counselling, email counselling, a range of workshops and groups.
-You can also ask your GP about what help is available in your area.
+- If you feel persistent distress, disturbance or discomfort relating to aspects of gender and you would like to explore this and work through your feelings then counselling may help.
+The Counselling Service is available for face-to-face counselling, email counselling, and a range of workshops and groups.
+(You can also ask your GP about what help is available in your area).

-A confidential support helpline and signposting service http://mindtws.org.uk/trans-plus/
+Mindline offer a confidential support helpline and signposting service for people who identify as trans: http://mindtws.org.uk/trans-plus/

 Support for those in a relationship with a trans person: http://www.gender.org.uk/wobsmatters/